Deep generative priors for 3D brain analysis: Experiments

 \subsection{Image restoration results}

 IQM values comparing generated to ground-truth high-resolution scans are shown in Table~\ref{tab:sr_combined}.
 Our method outperforms baselines across several metrics, achieving the highest, or joint highest, rank for all datasets.
-Data-driven methods, LoHiResGAN and Res-SRDiff, fail to generalise to these cohorts, as illustrated by their poor performance.
-SynthSR, although outperforming our method on some IQMs (LPIPS and VIF for T1w Clinical), is restricted to predicting T1w intensities.
-UniRes is the closest-performing baseline, which is expected given that it also models image restoration explicitly with a forward model similar to ours.
-UniRes achieves the best SSIM, whereas our method underperforms on this metric.
-However, SSIM has well-documented limitations as an IQM for radiological data~\citep{Mason2019}.
-In contrast, for GMSD, our method outperforms all baselines, with percentage improvements over the second-best method of 10.4\% (Clinical T1w), 17.6\% (Clinical T2w), 29.4\% (Clinical FLAIR), 35.2\% (Low-field T1w), and 31.1\% (Low-field T2w).
+Data-driven methods, LoHiResGAN, Res-SRDiff and Di-Fusion, fail to generalise to these cohorts, as illustrated by their poor performance.
+SynthSR, although outperforming competitively on some IQMs (and outperforming our method in VIF for T1w Clinical), is restricted to predicting T1w intensities.
+UniRes is often a close performing baseline, which is expected given that it also models image restoration explicitly with a forward model similar to ours.
+UniRes outperforms our method in some VIF values, whereas our method consistently achieves second best performance in this metric.
+For all other IQMs across all datasets, our method achieves the best performance, in some instances by quite considerable margins.

 Qualitative T1w results are shown in Figure~\ref{fig:restoration_results}, with further examples for other modalities in Appendix~\ref{sec:a_restortion}.
 LoHiResGAN and Res-SRDiff produce unrealistic images with severe artifacts, likely arising from bias fields, sharp intensity artifacts, and other noise not present during training.
 UniRes generates oversmoothed images, likely due to its TV prior and its reliance on information from multiple input modalities, whereas we apply it unimodally.
-SynthSR, like our method, preserves key anatomical structures; however, our difference maps show reduced contrast, further supporting the strong quantitative results shown in Table~\ref{tab:sr_combined}.
+Di-Fusion shows less pronounced but still notably blurry, voxelated reconstructions which lack the fine-grained details generate by our method.
+This is likely, in part, due to our use of synthetic rather than real noisy training data, which the method was designed for.
+As such data is scarce, and in our case unavailable, this requirement represents a significant limitation of Di-Fusion.
+SynthSR, whilst not as well as our method, does preserve key anatomical structures.
+However, our difference maps show reduced contrast, further supporting the strong quantitative results shown in Table~\ref{tab:sr_combined}.